belle2/basf2/online_book/prerequisites/git.rst

    Go to the repository ``b2-git-training-space-2`` and commit some changes to a new branch.

 .. admonition:: Hint
-   :class: xhint stacked toggle
+   :class: xhint stacked dropdown

    You should have already cloned this repository in the last section.
    Run ``git pull`` to make sure you're up to date.

 .. admonition:: Hint
-   :class: xhint stacked toggle
+   :class: xhint stacked dropdown

    You will need the commands ``git branch``, ``git checkout``, ``git add`` and ``git commit``.

 .. admonition:: Solution
-   :class: solution toggle
+   :class: dropdown solution

    .. code-block:: bash